Charlie Adams (English footballer): FC Pinzgau Saalfelden

-San Diego Loyal
+Return to the USL Championship

 On 5 February 2019, Adams returned to the United States to join USL Championship expansion team San Diego Loyal.
 He was retained by the club until it was dissolved at the end of the 2023 season.
 As captain, he made 106 appearances, scored 9 goals and helped the club to the USL Championship playoff quarter-finals on three occasions.

-FC Tulsa

-On 26 December 2023, Adams signed a contract with USL Championship club FC Tulsa.
-He departed the club in February 2024, prior to the beginning of the 2024 season.

-Las Vegas Lights

-On 7 February 2024, Adams transferred to USL Championship club Las Vegas Lights.
-He made 25 appearances and scored one goal during a 2024 season which concluded with defeat in the Western Conference Final.
-Adams remained under contract for the 2025 season, but departed the club in February 2025.
+On 26 December 2023, Adams signed a contract with FC Tulsa.
+Prior to the beginning of the 2024 season, he transferred to Las Vegas Lights.
+Adams made 25 appearances and scored one goal during a 2024 season which concluded with defeat in the Western Conference Final.
+Adams remained under contract for the 2025 season, but elected to transfer to Colorado Springs Switchbacks in February 2025.
+He made 13 appearances during the 2025 season and did not appear in the club's unsuccessful playoff campaign.
+Adams was released at the end of the season.

-Colorado Springs Switchbacks

-On 28 February 2025, Adams transferred to USL Championship club Colorado Springs Switchbacks.
+Athletic Club Boise

+On 7 January 2026, Adams signed a contract with newly-formed USL League One club Athletic Club Boise.